Sydney to Cairns Travel Pass

 Byron Bay to Rainbow Beach (bus)

 Head along the Gold Coast to Rainbow Beach.
 We’ll walk to the beach on arrival to catch an epic sunset.
-If you want to explore the vast sand dunes of Fraser Island from here (highly recommended), you can add a trip on.
+If you want to explore the vast sand dunes of K'gari from here (highly recommended), you can add a trip on.

 Rainbow Beach to Emu Park (bus and train)